Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

 Alfonso Rivas At The Plate

-- Rivas is hitting .190 with three doubles, a triple, two home runs and seven walks.
+- Rivas is hitting .194 with four doubles, a triple, two home runs and seven walks.

-- In eight of 22 games this season (36.4%), Rivas has reached safely via hit, and that includes multiple hits twice.
+- This year, Rivas has posted at least one hit in nine of 23 games (39.1%), and had multiple hits twice.

-- He has hit a home run in two of 22 games played this season, and in 2.9% of his plate appearances.
+- In 23 games played this season, he has homered in two of them.

-- Rivas has driven in a run in four games this year (18.2%), including one multiple-RBI game.
+- In four games this season, Rivas has picked up an RBI, with more than one RBI once.

-- He has scored in six games this year (27.3%), but has had no multi-run games.
+- He has scored in six games this season (26.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.